appblocks-hub/docs/docs/Platform Features/Publish and Download/Using a Block from our Store.md

 # Using a Block from our Store

-As of now, we have only free blocks in the Store.
-When you go through the store and find a block or your liking, click it for more details.
+As of now, we have only free blocks in the registry.
+When you go through the registry and find a block or your liking, click it for more details.
 ![image](https://user-images.githubusercontent.com/33730398/217485953-8268dcca-3a33-4d7f-bbf5-0ebe78523b62.png)
 <!-- (ss has to be changed because of 0$ and blocks without paid/free mentioning) -->